 Civil engineering faculty are actively engaged in a wide range of research areas including construction management, geotechnical engineering, materials, structures, transportation and water resources.

 Laboratories for research and instructional activities are available in the areas of materials and structures and soil mechanics.
 The materials and structures laboratory is equipped with several universal testing machines for physical testing, and equipment and instrumentation for experimental stress analysis.
 The soil mechanics laboratory contains commercial equipment for evaluating the engineering properties of soils.

-Faculty research has been supported through several grants from the federal agencies such as the National Science Foundation, National Research Council of Canada, Florida Department of Energy, Florida Department of Transportation, Florida Department of Energy Management, Florida Department of Community Affairs/FEMA etc.
+Faculty research has been supported through several grants from the federal agencies such as the National Science Foundation, National Research Council of Canada, Florida Department of Energy, Florida Department of Transportation, Florida Department of Energy Management, the Florida Department of Community Affairs, and FEMA.

 The construction management program uses the civil engineering materials, geotechnical and transportation, laboratories for materials and soil-related research.
 Several computer laboratories are available for BIM related research.
 Additionally, the construction management program is in the process of building a high-energy efficient building on campus that will be used as a hands-on laboratory during construction and operation.